mwarzynski/uw_matrix_multiplication/README.md

  - `-g ge_value` prints the number of elements in C greater than or equal to the `ge_value`.
  - `-m` turns on MKL for in-process sparse-dense matrix multiplication (it's off by default).
 Do not print anything other than the matrix C (if `-v` is used) or a single integer (if `-g` is used) on stdout.

-## Solution content

-Please send us a single `.zip` file containing a single directory with your login (`ab123456`); the directory has at least the following files: * `densematgen.h`: our generator.
-This file cannot be modified. * `densematgen.cpp`: our generator.
-This file cannot be modified.
-For tests, we might use a different implementation of the generator (but it will be stateless); * `report.pdf`: a report describing your implementation.
-Estimate the numerical intensity of the problem (as in the roofline model).
-Describe the optimizations you implemented.
-Show weak and strong scaling results.
-For scaling, find instances and input parameters so that the measurements are realistic, but the (wall clock) run time does not exceed 3 minutes when more than 4 nodes are used.

 ## Scoring

  - correct MPI implementation of the Inner algorithm: 6 points;